jeremy302/printf/README.md

 # ALX Printf Project
 ### An implementation of the `printf` standard library function in c.
-Written by Eva Gbaje and Jeremy Ola
+Project of ALX - Written by Eva Gbaje and Jeremy Ola